open-education-hub/essentials-security/explaining-the-internet/index.md

 ## The Medium

 This layer is not mentioned in the above diagrams, but is worth talking a little bit about.
-The medium represents the connection itself between the 2 staions.
+The medium represents the connection itself between the 2 stations.
 This connection can be:
-- **wired**: using a cable on which digital signals that encode the bits are sent;
+- **wired**: using a cable on which digital signals that encode the bits are sent
 - **wireless**: using high-frequency radio waves in order to send the same signals as before

 ## The Link Layer